BillSchofield/billschofield.github.io/_in_progress/2018-1-18-How-To-Discover-The-Business-Value-Of-Your-Tech-Task.md

 > So we reduce our time to market

 ## Reframing Tech Tasks as User Stories
-I'm not yet convinced that we always (or even often) want to rewrite Tech Tasks as Stories, but this is a technique to try if you want to invest in improving communication between developers and the business.
+I'm not yet convinced that we always (or even often) want to rewrite Tech Tasks as User Stories, but this is a technique to try if you want to invest in improving communication between developers and the business.

 [Mike Cohn says that User Stories](https://www.mountaingoatsoftware.com/agile/user-stories)